aryanlm10/SKYHACK/README.md

 # SKYHACK

-1.Applications Used-
+Applications Used-
-2.SQL to combine tables and get initial insights 3.Python to get dataset info and do text analysis 4.Tableau to create visualisations and Dashboards 5.Canva to create the presentation
+1.SQL to combine tables and get initial insights 2.Python to get dataset info and do text analysis 3.Tableau to create visualisations and Dashboards 4.Canva to create the presentation